 Myeloma cells produce large amounts of abnormal antibodies.
 Doctors sometimes classify cases of multiple myeloma into subtypes based on which types of antibodies are being made.
 Myeloma may be classified as IgG, IgA, IgD, IgE, or IgM.
 Rarely, myeloma cells don’t make any (or very few) antibodies.
 Doctors call this non-secretory myeloma.

 Multiple myeloma is a dangerous plasma cell disorder.
 Multiple myeloma currently is not curable in most cases, and it can be fatal.
 However, it is highly treatable.
 New multiple myeloma treatment options can keep the condition under control for a long time.

 When multiple myeloma is diagnosed, doctors assign it a stage.
 The stage of myeloma reflects how far the myeloma has progressed.
 Read more about stages of multiple myeloma.

 Multiple myeloma that has returned after a previous effective treatment is known as relapsed myeloma.
 Relapsed myeloma may be treated with the same treatments that were effective before, or doctors may recommend different treatments after a relapse.

-In almost all cases of multiple myeloma, cancerous plasma B cells secrete fragments of abnormal antibodies.
-In about 20 percent of myeloma cases, plasma B cells secrete only fragments of antibodies known as light chain proteins.
+In most cases of multiple myeloma, cancerous plasma cells secrete abnormal antibodies.
+In about 15 percent of cases, myeloma cells secrete only fragments of antibodies known as light chain proteins or Bence-Jones proteins.
 This is known as light chain myeloma.
-Light chain myeloma can be further subtyped by the type of light chain protein it secretes as either kappa light chain myeloma or lambda light chain myeloma.
+Light chain myeloma can be further subtyped by the type of light chain protein as either kappa light chain myeloma or lambda light chain myeloma.
 People with light chain myeloma are significantly more likely to experience kidney failure than those with non-light chain myeloma.